 “In the style of the boy-band vocal bands of the time, Human Nature became Australia’s most successful pop group of the ’90s and beyond,” according to their Allmusic.com biography, “outselling their international contemporaries Backstreet Boys, *NSYNC, and Boyzone.”

-The American version of Reach Out takes songs from all three of Human Nature’s Motown albums and erases any telltale copyright dates from the liner notes.
-In other words, “it’s new to you!”
-And if you’ve never heard the originals that are being covered by the Aussie quartet (brothers Michael and Andrew Tierney, Toby Allen, and Phil Burton, all of whom have been singing together since high school in the ’80s, when Motown nostalgia was first becoming a booming business), you might think the melodies are pretty catchy, with a good beat you can dance to.
-In other words, if you’re under ten years old, this is a serviceable introduction to Motown, but if you’re in double digits, Reach Out comes across as professional karaoke — the only acknowledgment of any Fauxtown backing band is “the gifted musicians who helped create this record.”
-Might one of those musicians be named Mac, and is it possible another one goes by the initials “PC”?
-(Allmusic.com does in fact list the musicians who worked on the three Australian releases, but their instruments still sound canned either way.)
+However, the American version of Reach Out isn’t technically a new album — it’s a compilation that takes songs from all three of Human Nature’s Motown discs and erases any telltale copyright dates from the liner notes.
+If you’ve never heard the originals that are covered by the Aussie quartet — brothers Michael and Andrew Tierney, Toby Allen, and Phil Burton have been singing together since high school in the ’80s, when Motown nostalgia first became a booming business — you might think the melodies are pretty catchy, with a good beat you can dance to.
+In other words, if you’re under ten years old this is a serviceable introduction to Motown, but if you’re in double digits, Reach Out comes across as professional karaoke, with the only acknowledgment of any Fauxtown backing band being “the gifted musicians who helped create this record.”
+Might one of those musicians be named Mac, and is it possible another one goes by the initials PC?
+(Allmusic.com lists the musicians who worked on the three Australian releases, but their instruments still sound canned either way.)

-There just isn’t any point to these carbon copies, hence the suspicion that the live show is where Human Nature gives the baby-boomer grandmas their money’s worth after a long day of dumping quarters into slot machines.
-And ladies, don’t be afraid to bring your granddaughters — as I said, the blokes from Human Nature provide a good-enough intro for the grade-school set to Berry Gordy’s Detroit hit factory (emphasis on “factory”), and they’re handsome in a nonthreatening, JC Penney catalog kind of way.
+There just isn’t any point to these carbon copies, hence the nagging suspicion that the Las Vegas live show is where Human Nature gives the baby-boomer grandmas their money’s worth after a long day of dumping quarters into slot machines.
+And ladies, don’t be afraid to bring your granddaughters — as I said, the blokes from Human Nature provide a good-enough intro to Berry Gordy’s Detroit hit factory (emphasis on “factory”), and they’re handsome in a nonthreatening, JC Penney-catalog kind of way.

 Of course, after you hear their version of the Jackson 5’s “ABC,” you’ll know for certain that the song works best when sung by children who are trying to sound like adults, not men pushing 40 who want to sound “innocent.”
 And when they tackle the Supremes’ “You Keep Me Hangin’ On” in a higher register than normal, as if emulating the voices of Mary Wilson and company, I wanted to believe that they were making a statement about being secure in one’s sexuality — until they changed the line “Why don’t you be a man about it?” to “I want to be a man about it.”
 Indeed.